01-edu/public/subjects/devops/deep-in-net/README.md

 Challenge yourself!

+### Documentation

+Create a `README.md` clarification of all the knowledge you have learned and the steps you passed to create the network architectures, thorough descriptions of components, and an explanation of the network architectures, presented clearly and concisely.
+Ensure it contains all the necessary information about the architectures (devices, addresses, subnets, ...).
+This file must be submitted as part of the solution for the project.

 ### Submission and audit

-You must save your Exercises solutions as "ptk" files, and then push them to your repository.
+You must save your Exercises solutions as "ptk" files, and then push them to your repository with your documentation file.

 Your repository must look like this: